 Lake Havasu City, Arizona was established in 1963 after businessman Robert McCulloch purchased the land in 1958.

-McCulloch bought 100s of ads in different newspapers across the US, from LA to Davenport, he promoted a vacation to LHC, and as a land investment.
-Just two examples below.
+McCulloch bought 100s of ads in different newspapers across the US.
+From LA to Davenport, he promoted a vacation to Lake Havasu City.

 LHC placed the London Bridge about 1 year after Paige appeared as “Queen of the Fleet.”
 McCulloch was advertising it way before.

-Queen Paige Young and the Regatta Sailing event, were designed by McColloch to advertise the marvelous boating and water recreation activities available in LHC.
+Queen Paige Young and the Regatta Sailing event were designed by McColloch to advertise the marvelous boating and water recreation activities available in LHC.

-Lubbock Avalanche Journal Mar.
+Santa Ana Register Mar.
 27, 1969

 I have researched classmates.com for many hours, in the years she would have attended and/or graduated: 1959-1962.

-Her name is Joan Edwards and she attended and graduated from Van Nuys High School in 1962.
 This should have been Diana/Paige’s graduation year also.
-She told me that she doesn’t remember seeing or talking to Diana after the end of their VNJH years, and that she only remembers her with the name Diana Cotterell.
+Joan told me that she doesn’t remember seeing or talking to Diana after the end of their VNJH years and she only remembers her with the name Diana Cotterell.

-Note the information of Paige’s appearance on the Jonathan Winters Show in the Lake Havasu article.
+Note: the information of Paige’s appearance on the Jonathan Winters Show in the Lake Havasu article.

 The terms Playmate and Bunny became interchangeable in the media very quickly.
 Here is another example; ad from a Fresno mall appearance with Paige and Lisa Baker.